bookofproofs/bookofproofs.github.io/_sources/history/20th-century/jahn.md

 6. Co-developed the concept of vibrational spectroscopy for small molecules.
 7. Published a paper on Fermi-Dirac statistics which established the field of degenerate states.

-Born 31 May1907, Colchester, England.
+Born 31 May 1907, Colchester, England.
 Died 24 October 1979, Southampton, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Jahn/)